-- 14461.
-The Transportation Inspector General shall review policies, practices, and procedures and conduct audits and investigations of activities involving state transportation funds in consultation with all affected state agencies.
-Specifically, the Transportation Inspector General's duties and responsibilities shall include, but not be limited to, all of the following: - (a) To examine the operating practices of all state agencies expending state transportation funds to identify fraud and waste, opportunities for efficiencies, and opportunities to improve the data used to determine appropriate project resource allocations. - (b) To identify best practices in the delivery of transportation projects and develop policies or recommend proposed legislation enabling state agencies to adopt these practices when practicable. - (c) To provide objective analysis of and, when possible, offer solutions to concerns raised by the public or generated within agencies involving the state's transportation infrastructure and project delivery methods. - (d) To conduct, supervise, and coordinate audits and investigations relating to the programs and operations of all state transportation agencies with state-funded transportation projects. - (e) To recommend policies promoting economy and efficiency in the administration of programs and operations of all state agencies with state-funded transportation projects. - (f) To ensure that the Secretary of Transportation and the Legislature are fully and currently informed concerning fraud or other serious abuses or deficiencies relating to the expenditure of funds or administration of programs and operations. - 14462.
+(b) To identify best practices in the delivery of transportation projects and develop policies or recommend proposed legislation enabling state agencies to adopt these practices when practicable.

+- (c) To provide objective analysis of and, when possible, offer solutions to concerns raised by the public or generated within agencies involving the state's transportation infrastructure and project delivery methods. - (d) To conduct, supervise, and coordinate audits and investigations relating to the programs and operations of all state transportation agencies with state-funded transportation projects. - (c) To recommend policies promoting economy and efficiency in the administration of programs and operations of all state agencies with state-funded transportation projects. - (f) To ensure that the Secretary of Transportation and the Legislature are fully and currently informed concerning fraud or other serious abuses or deficiencies relating to the expenditure of funds or administration of programs and operations. - 14462.
 The Transportation Inspector General shall report at least annually to the Governor and Legislature with a summary of his or her findings, investigations, and audits.
 The summary shall be posted on the Transportation Inspector General's Internet Web site and shall otherwise be made available to the public upon its release to the Governor and Legislature.
 The summary shall include, but need not be limited to, significant problems discovered by the Transportation Inspector General and whether recommendations of the Transportation Inspector General relative to investigations and audits have been implemented by the affected agencies.
-The report shall be submitted to the Legislature in compliance with Section 9795.

-- SEC.
-5. Section 14500 of the Government Code is amended to read: - 14500.
+The report shall be submitted to the Legislature in compliance with Section 9795. - SEC.
+6. Section 14500 of the Government Code is amended to read: - 14500.
 There is in the Transportation Agency state government a California Transportation Commission.
-The commission shall act in an independent oversight role. - SEC.
-6. Section 14526.5 of the Government Code is amended to read: - 10 14526.5. (a) Based on the asset management plan prepared 11 and approved pursuant to Section 14526.4, the department shall 12 prepare a state highway operation and protection program for the 13 expenditure of transportation funds for major capital improvements 14 that are necessary to preserve and protect the state highway system.
-15 Projects included in the program shall be limited to eapital 16 improvements relative to the maintenance, safety, operation, and 17 rehabilitation rehabilitation, and operation of state highways and 18 bridges that do not add a new traffic lane to the system.
-19 - (b) The program shall include projects that are expected to be advertised prior to July 1 of the year following submission of the program, but which have not yet been funded.
-The program shall include those projects for which construction is to begin within four fiscal years, starting July 1 of the year following the year the program is submitted. - (c) (1) The department, at a minimum, shall specify, for each project in the state highway operation and protection program, the capital and support budget, as well as a projected delivery date; budget for each of the following project components: - (1) Completion of project - (A) Project approval and environmental documents. - 31 (2) Preparation of plans,

-- (B) Plans, specifications, and estimates.

-- (3) Acquisition of rights-of-way, including, but not limited to, support activities.

-- (C) Rights-of-way.

-- (D) Construction.

-- 37 (2) The department shall specify, for each project in the state 38 highway operation and protection program, a project delivery 39 date for each of the following components:

-- (A) Environmental document completion.
+The commission shall act in an independent oversight role. - 35 SEC.
+7. Section 14526.5 of the Government Code is amended to read: - 14526.5. (a) Based on the asset management plan prepared and approved pursuant to Section 14526.4, the department shall prepare a state highway operation and protection program for the expenditure of transportation funds for major capital improvements

+1 that are necessary to preserve and protect the state highway system.

+- Projects included in the program shall be limited to eapital 3 improvements relative to the maintenance, safety, operation, and rehabilitation of state highways and bridges that do not add a new 5 traffic lane to the system. - (b) The program shall include projects that are expected to be advertised prior to July 1 of the year following submission of the program, but which have not yet been funded.
+The program shall include those projects for which construction is to begin within four fiscal years, starting July 1 of the year following the year the program is submitted. - (c) (1) The department, at a minimum, shall specify, for each project in the state highway operation and protection program, the capital and support-budget, as well as a projected delivery date; budget for each of the following project components: - (1) Completion of project - (A) Project approval and environmental documents. - (2) Preparation of plans, - 19 (B) Plans, specifications, and estimates. - 20 (3) Acquisition of rights-of-way, including, but not limited to, support activities. - (C) Rights-of-way. - (D) Construction. - (2) The department shall specify, for each project in the state highway operation and protection program, a projected delivery date for each of the following components: - (A) Environmental document completion. - (B) Plans, specifications, and estimate completion. - (C) Right-of-way certification. - 30 (4)